 Generally BnBs were excellent value and the hostels were great too, although a couple were more geared to trendy youths on coaches than to filthy trailwalkers with wet tents.
 Above all, Scottish people were universally kind and friendly, even in the most unlikely-looking towns I was amazed how they all seemed to have time for a stranger.
 Short holidays in Scotland have never been enough for this attitude to sink into a dour, suspicious Englishman but now after six weeks up there I think I’m something of a changed man!

 Hardly anyone I met in Scotland had heard of the Scottish National Trail and I didn’t meet or hear of anybody else trying the whole thing.
-As it takes an average walker five weeks (I allowed six) I suppose that’s not surprising although in general it seems hiking in Scotland has a high profile.
-I was surprised how busy the West Highland Way was, even in early spring, and relieved the SNT only spends a single day on that very popular trail before diverting onto the less frequented Rob Roy Way.
+As it takes an average walker five weeks (I allowed six) I suppose that’s not surprising.
+I was surprised how busy the West Highland Way was, even in early spring, and relieved that the SNT only spends a single day on that very popular trail before diverting onto the quieter Rob Roy Way.

 Otherwise, it was only once I’d reached the Cape Wrath Trail that I started to meet and mingle with other through-hikers as I’d done on the Pennine Way.
 Unlike on the PW, though, most were from overseas.
 Elsewhere, I walked through endless miles of exceedingly remote landscape without encountering another soul.